akiomiyao/ped/README.md

 sudo usermod -a -G docker your_username
 ```
 After the new login, docker commands can be execute with your account.

-In the case of docker, zombie process due to execution of sub process will be incleased.
-When the ped analysis is finished, zombie process will be removed.
-On the run of docker container, the --init option is effective to kill zombie processes.
-But premature termination of sort command is observed with --init options.
-If the premature termination is observed, direct run of ped script from the github instead of docker is recommended.

 ## Instruction for bidirectional method
 ```